databricks/koalas/databricks/koalas/CONTRIBUTING.md

 *Functions that have an unexpected performance impact* These functions (and the caller of theses functions) assume that the data is represented in a compact format (numpy in the case of pandas).
-Because these functions would force the full collection of the data and because there is a quick workaround, it is recommended that they are not included.
+Because these functions would force the full collection of the data and because there is a well-documented workaround, it is recommended that they are not included.

 The workaround is to force the materialization of the pandas DataFrame, either by calling: